Wan2.2 VideoGen locally in ComfyUI (FP16/FP8/GGUF)

 C. Wan 2.2 GGUF variant

-These model variants are GGUF developed by the community for optimized output having low Vram users.
-You will face some quality generation issues but its manageable and minimal.
+These model variants are GGUF developed by the community for users having low Vrams.
+You will face low quality generation but its bearable and minimal.

 install comfyui gguf custom nodes

 1. Install GGUF custom nodes by City 96.
-Search ComfyUI-GGUF by author City96 from the Manager.
+Search ComfyUI-GGUF by author City96 from the Manager, by selecting Custom nodes Manager.
+If you do not know what are GGUF models, learn GGUF in our quantized model tutorial.

-2. If already installed, just update GGUF custom node by City 96 from the Manager by clicking Custom nodes Manager>Search for ComfyUI-GGUF custom nodes then click Install button.
+2. If already installed, just update GGUF custom node by City 96 from the Manager by clicking Custom nodes Manager>Search for ComfyUI-GGUF custom nodes then click Update button.

 (a) Wan2.2 TI2V 5B (Hybrid Version)